What Is the Metaverse?

 The metaverse is really just the next logical step: a connection of these virtual islands to a large virtual world that we don't even have to enter, but that we always have with us and that is constantly around us.
 Mark Zuckerberg himself speaks here of the embodiment of the Internet, an Internet 2.0, as it were.

-Many people who do not work in the industry still consider this vision of the Metaverse to be very abstract and dreams of the future that are still several decades away.
+Many people who do not work in the industry still consider this Metaverse definition to be very abstract and dreams of the future that are still several decades away.
 However, the Metaverse is already in its infancy and it has already been shown several times that the vision has long since become reality.

 Innovative technologies, such as cryptocurrencies and blockchain, have extremely simplified the progress of the Metaverse in recent years.
 These allow, even across different providers, the continuity of data in the Metaverse.
 NFTs are the best example of how blockchain technology can be used to verify ownership of digital assets, and there are already 3D virtual reality platforms that take advantage of this technology.